dcruzeneil/mv-command/README.md

-Implementaton of mv command in C
+Implementing the mv command in C for the UFS2 file system